 Over time you’ll gain more confidence in your ability to understand your child’s hearing loss.
 Through education and guidance from your audiologist you’ll get an idea of how best to manage it.
 And soon it will just become part of everyday life, like teaching them to ride a bike or getting ready for school.

 National Disability Insurance Scheme

 Your child’s early years are very important as they set up how they’ll learn and develop later in life.
 Support provided early will help you and give your child the best chance of achieving their potential.
 The National Disability Insurance Scheme (NDIS) provides support for Australians with disability, their families and carers.
 The NDIS can provide funding, information and support to help people with disability achieve their goals.
-For more information about the NDIS For information about the NDIS and other government services hearing supports, please visit the NDIS website here.

 Your Hearing Australia audiologist will be able to provide you with more information, and help you to apply for access to the NDIS.